In this Article

 Blue cheese like Camembert and soft cheeses like Brie may contain microorganisms like bacteria or listeria that can cause food poisoning in the mother.
 This will affect the baby’s health and development.
 So, avoid blue cheese and soft cheeses, and eat only hard cheeses like Parmesan or Cheddar.

 Raw eggs may contain salmonella bacteria that can cause salmonellosis, a kind of food poisoning.
 This can harm the baby.
 So, eat only cooked eggs.
-Undercooked meat can also cause food poisoning, so make sure meat is thoroughly cooked.
+Undercooked meat can also cause salmonella poisoning, so make sure all the meat you consume is thoroughly cooked.

 Pâté is a mixture of cooked ground meat and fat in the form of a spreadable paste.
 Any type of pâté has a risk of listeria infection.
 Hence, it is better to avoid pâté during pregnancy.